EarthCruiser: EXD (2018–2020)

 The EXD was a camper body and vehicle modification package designed for a 2017 or newer Chevrolet, Ford, or Ram 1-ton long-bed pickup truck chassis.
 Introduced in 2018, the package required customers to provide their own chassis cab, but in return, they could select the vehicle brand, cab size, and engine type.
 The camper body was connected to the vehicle chassis using EarthCruiser kinetic mounts, or alternatively attached to a flat bed as a quicker and cheaper option.
 Mounting to the chassis was part of an "Expedition Package" which included camper body side skirts and a cab pass-through.
 Donor vehicles would also receive upgraded bumpers, wheels and suspension as part of the deal.

 The camper body was a non-cab-over design with molded body lines meant to match those of the vehicle cab.
 Composed of one inch thick insulated fiberglass, the walls were angled to avoid trees while on the trail and lessen wind noise on the road.
 The roof was four inches thick and electrically-operated to raise for 360 degree visibility inside the camper, similar to that of the EarthCruiser EXP expedition vehicle.
 On top, the roof was recessed for standard solar panels which fed the onboard battery and electrical system.
 Inside, the camper was equipped with amenities including a walk-through shower, sink, refrigerator, induction cooktop, roof-fan system, dinette table, and a bed for two, although there was sky bed option for children as well.
 Overall, the unit weighed about 3,000 pounds.

-EV (Never produced)
+EV ()

 The EV slide-in camper body is currently in a pre-order status so not many details are known.
 As part of the deposit program, customers are relaying their preferences which could potentially tweak the product outcome.
 The new model will be compatible with both EV and non-EV vehicles.
 The EV camper line is likely never going to be produced, as the company closed in April of 2024.